c3lang/c3-web/src/content/docs/references/docs/anyinterfaces.md

 ### Referring to an interface by pointer

-A pointer to an interface e.g. `MyName*` is can be cast back and forth to `any*`, but only types which implement the interface completely may implicitly be cast to the interface pointer.
+An interface e.g. `MyName` is can be cast back and forth to `any`, but only types which implement the interface completely may implicitly be cast to the interface.

 So for example:

     Bob b = { 1 };
     double d = 0.5;
     int i = 3;
-    MyName* a = &b;          // Valid, Bob implements MyName.
+    MyName a = &b;          // Valid, Bob implements MyName.
-    // MyName* c = &d;       // Error, double does not implement MyName.
+    // MyName c = &d;       // Error, double does not implement MyName.
-    MyName* c = (MyName*)&d; // Would break at runtime as double doesn't implement MyName
+    MyName c = (MyName)&d;  // Would break at runtime as double doesn't implement MyName
-    // MyName* z = &i;       // Error, implicit conversion because int doesn't explicitly implement it.
+    // MyName z = &i;       // Error, implicit conversion because int doesn't explicitly implement it.
-    MyName* z = (MyName*)&i; // Explicit conversion works and is safe at runtime if int implements "myname"
+    MyName* z = (MyName)&i; // Explicit conversion works and is safe at runtime if int implements "myname"

 ### Calling dynamic methods

 Methods implementing interfaces are like normal methods, and if called directly, they are just normal function calls.
 The difference is that they may be invoked through the interface:

-    fn void whoareyou(MyName* a)
+    fn void whoareyou(MyName a)
     {
         io::printn(a.myname());
     }

 If we have an optional method we should first check that it is implemented:

-    fn void do_something(VeryOptional* z)
+    fn void do_something(VeryOptional z)
     {
         if (&z.do_something)
         {